iterative/dvc.org/static/docs/commands-reference/add.md

    DVC-file, and a corresponding DVC cache entry is made (unless `--no-commit` flag is added).
-2. When not using `--recursive` a DVC-file is created for the top of the directory (`dirname.dvc`), and every file in the hierarchy is added to the DVC cache (unless `--no-commit` flag is added), but these files do not have individual DVC-files.
-Instead the DVC-file for the directory has a corresponding file in the DVC cache containing references to the files in the directory hierarchy.
+2. When not using `--recursive` a DVC-file is created for the top of the directory (with default name `dirname.dvc`).
+Every file in the hierarchy is added to the DVC cache (unless `--no-commit` flag is added), but DVC does not produce individual DVC-files for each file in the directory tree.
+Instead, the single DVC-file points to a file in the DVC cache that contains references to the files in the added hierarchy.

 In a DVC project `dvc add` can be used to version control any data artifacts - input, intermediate, output files and directories, as well as model files.
 It is